watermint/toolbox/README.md

 # Usage

 `tbx` have various features.
-Run without an option for a list of supported commands and options.
+Run without an option for a list of supported recipe and options.
 Released package contains binaries for each operating system. ach binary are named like `tbx-[version]-[os]`. e.g. if the binary is for Windows, then the name is like `tbx-41.2.0.0-win.exe`.